-My experience in Theresienstadt, Terezin transit camp this past summer inspired me to continue an exploration of both the visible and invisible architectonic boundaries that define human existence.
+My experience in Theresienstadt, Terezin transit camp inspired me to continue an exploration of both the visible and invisible architectonic boundaries that define human existence.
 I continue to transpose this form as it in turn continues to perpetuate demarcation and defines both the historic and current human experience as it is revealed to us in many forms.

 The stories I discover within city spaces inspire a continuous process in which I explore new relationships between people and the spaces that they occupy.
 When I create installations and prints, I wonder, how does the geometry of these cities impact their people and how do they inspire the form of their cities’ architectonic boundaries?